swissmint/My-Tintenherz-Quiz/README.md

 # Tintenherz-Quiz

-just download the zip, extract in Downloads and <strong>do not extract </strong>it in <br>
+just download the zip, extract in Downloads(<strong>do not extract it in <br>
-tmp or somewhere else and open the .html file in your favorite webbrowser.
+tmp or somewhere else </strong>)and open the .html file in your favorite webbrowser.

 ## Note: